mantawolf/mantawolf.github.io/_posts/2015-04-02-isdate-to-bit-failure.md

 Like most stories that probably start that way, there is an "until today" clause involved.

-Today, my co-worked tells me he thinks he found a problem running a report.
+Today, my co-worker tells me he thinks he found a problem running a report.
 It took 5 minutes to find the block of SQL that was causing the issue.
 When you compare the return results of ISDATE() against a BIT field, you get a "severe error" and your results, if any, should be discarded.

 Go ahead, try it.
 The branch below that runs for @fail = 1 will generate an error.
 If you change @fail to 0, it works.
 The working condition is just ugly.